Perdomo 10th Anniversary Champagne Robusto Connecticut Review

 Triple-Fermented Connecticut

 That Connecticut Shade wrapper sees three rounds of fermentation, which mellows the leaf and coaxes out a creamier, sweeter profile.
-The barrel-aged Nicaraguan binder and filler add just enough earth and spice to keep things interesting without overwhelming the wrapper's buttery character.
+The barrel-aged Nicaraguan binder and filler add just enough earth and spice to keep things interesting.

 Box-Pressed & Barrel-Aged

 Box-pressing concentrates the smoke and helps the burn stay even.
-The barrel-aged tobaccos bring a subtle depth that separates this from flat, one-note Connecticuts.
-At $194 for a box of 25, you're getting a reliable, everyday smoke that won't punish your wallet or your palate.
+At $193 for a box of 25, you're getting a reliable, everyday smoke that won't punish your wallet or your palate.

 Creamy Start, Earthy Finish